whatrocks/blag/pages/my-new-old-apple-macintosh-se30-computer.md

 This is my personal computer.
 My data lives here.
 Not on the internet.
 When I turn this on and play Tetris, I can see my friend Steve's high score from last week on the leader board, when he visited me and I forced him to play this thing.

-The Mac SE/30 feels "personal" in a way that my swappable, upgradable, cloud-backed-up phone and modern laptop just don't.
+The Mac SE/30 feels "personal" in a way that my swappable, cloud-backed-up phone and modern laptop just don't.
 They're [dumb terminals](/smart-phone-dumb-terminal), but this is MY smart computer.

 ## A final coda